Liyue1d/GNN_BNB/README.md

 Uses an Graph neural network to first compute an upper bound, then leverages the upper bound for cuts in a branch & bound tree search which returns the optimal solution.

 Requirements:
--SWIG (need to setup config files for numpy so C++ knows where to look for required files) -numpy
+-SWIG (need to setup config files for numpy so C++ knows where to look for required files), numpy, networkx, scipy, tensorflow
--networkx
--scipy
--tensorflow